The world is changing.

 Seiko has captured inspiring moments at numerous international competitions and has earned the trust of athletes and spectators for nearly 40 years.

-Together with World Athletics, Seiko brings smiles
+Working together with World Athletics,

 World Record